cogentcore/core/README.md

    Paint (SVG) or Style (Widget) object for each Node.
 Only done once after structural changes -- styles are not for dynamic changes.

-2. Size2D: MeLast downward pass, each node first calls g.Layout.Reset(), then sets their LayoutSize according to their own intrinsic size parameters, and/or those of its children if it is a Layout.
+2. GetSize: MeLast downward pass, each node first calls g.Layout.Reset(), then sets their LayoutSize according to their own intrinsic size parameters, and/or those of its children if it is a Layout.